Table of Contents

 Looking for a doable way of creating vacation rentals websites with a fully functional WordPress reservation system?
 Of course, you are not just rambling here!
 Jackpot!
 This is the cheapest WordPress solution you’ve seen for your website!

-WordPress is a great cost-effective (environmentally friendly, beautiful, etc.) solution for building a website with the reservation system, be it a hotel, apartment, vacation rental, villa, inn, or a guest house.
+WordPress is a great cost-effective (environmentally friendly, beautiful, etc.) solution for building a website with a reservation system, be it a hotel, apartment, vacation rental, villa, inn, or guest house.

 And today we are going to direct you through the process of creating a website with our fresh Property Rental WordPress theme – Villagio.
 This theme lets you feature several (unlimited, actually) accommodations in different locations and turn on instant bookings for all of them.

 Where to start

 Assuming that you might have not even created a WordPress site yet and want this guide to start from there… No, sorry!
 That’s another detailed article for WordPress beginners and you can find it here: Beginner’s guide to creating a WordPress site.

 So, if you are a WordPress beginner, start there and get back to this post as a second step.

-But let’s get back to our new Villagio holiday rental WordPress theme and the guide of creating vacation rentals websites.
-Villagio was already included into some awesome collections of best WordPress hotel booking themes, so you are in good hands!
+But let’s get back to our new Villagio holiday rental WordPress theme and the guide to creating vacation rentals websites.
+Villagio was already included in some awesome collections of the best WordPress hotel booking themes, so you are in good hands!

 A few words about Villagio design

-I know, you probably love all those toys – background video, Parallax, animation, twenty different content modules on the front page to feature all most important things, etc.
+I know, you probably love all those toys – background video, Parallax, animation, twenty different content modules on the front page to feature all the most important things, etc.

 But.
 Villagio won’t let you spoil your site and destroy SEO ranking!
 The theme features only those content pieces that are the most useful for your travelers and effective for your business:

 – Widget area, which is by default a slider with your chosen accommodations (if you are not a fan of this marketing tool, just free your imagination and choose any from the available widgets) :